ypark9/yopa.page/content/blog/2026-06-08-agentcore-interactive-shells.en.md

   - security
 ---

 If you run agents on Bedrock AgentCore Runtime, you already know the shape of the problem.
-Your agent isn't a Lambda you can re-invoke locally — it's a Docker container living in a private VPC subnet, holding session state you can't see, talking to an MCP gateway and a memory store you can only observe through logs.
+Your agent isn't a Lambda you can re-invoke locally — it's a managed container (possibly in a private VPC subnet, if you configure VPC networking), holding session state you can't see, talking to an MCP gateway and a memory store you can only observe through logs.
 When a session misbehaves, your entire toolbox has been: *tail CloudWatch and guess.*

-In June 2026, AWS [closed that gap](https://aws-news.com/article/2026-06-05-amazon-bedrock-agentcore-runtime-introduces-interactive-shells-for-terminal-access-into-agent-sessions): AgentCore Runtime now supports **interactive shells** into running agent sessions, via a new `InvokeAgentRuntimeCommandShell` API.
+In June 2026, AWS [closed that gap](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-get-started-command-shell.html): AgentCore Runtime now supports **interactive shells** into running agent sessions, via a new `InvokeAgentRuntimeCommandShell` API.
 You can attach a real terminal to a live session and look around.

 This sounds like a developer-experience footnote.
 For anyone running agents as containers, it's the difference between forensics-by-logfile and walking into the room.